stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 1. Deploy the Base Infrastructure.
 2. Deploy the Application Infrastructure.
 3. Deploy the AMI Builder Pipeline.
-4. Deploy the Build Automation.
+4. Deploy the Build Automation with SSM.

 We have included CloudFormation templates for the first few steps to get your started, and also provide optional templates for the rest of the lab so you can choose between creating the pipeline and automation documents manually or simply running the template to see the end result.